brunoopetri/user-management-application/README.md

 ![user-management](https://github.com/brunoopetri/user-management-application/assets/98756562/262927aa-60d7-4d62-947c-a4ab6083eed2)

-This application allows you to manage users in your system.
+* This application allows you to manage users in your system.
 You can add new users, edit existing users, delete users, and list all users.

-### Description

-  This application allows you to manage your users efficiently and easily.
-  It has a React frontend and a Django Rest Framework backend.
+* It has a React frontend and a Django Rest Framework backend.

 ### Features

 * User registration